patreeceeo/patreeceeo.github.io/src/content/portfolio/welcome.md

 Also, I draw [comix and make 2D & 3D art](/#art)!

+I pursue some things that might be unattainable.
+To only go after what can easily be had, what a dull existence!

 I made this website ([source code](https://github.com/patreeceeo/patreeceeo.github.io)) using [Astro](https://astro.build), an "islands architecture" framework.
 It's hosted on GitHub Pages.

 You may contact me at pscale01 at Gmail dot com.